friendly/HistDataVis/README.md

 [A History of Visualization and Graphic Communication](https://www.hup.harvard.edu/catalog.php?isbn=9780674975231), published in June 2021 by Harvard University Press.
 We try to provide an overview of the book, and include some color images and text that does not appear in the printed edition.
+We'd like to thank Matthew Dubins of [Donor Science Consulting](https://www.donorscience.ca) for his help in making this web site possible.

 # Book description